joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 For coding-heavy workloads where speed is less critical, or if you need multimodal input (images, video): **Kimi K2.5**.
 It beats GLM-5 on SciCode, nearly matches it on terminal coding, has a bigger context window, and is the only one of these four that handles visual inputs.

+The analogy I keep coming back to: GLM-5 is the Claude Opus of the open source world -- the highest-capability option, the one you reach for when the task demands the most.
+Kimi K2.5 is the Sonnet -- fast, versatile, and covers more ground.
+The catch is that GLM-5's lack of vision support is a serious handicap.
+In practice that probably means running them together: GLM-5 as the primary model and Kimi K2.5 as the fallback or helper whenever a task involves images or video.

 I am still evaluating whether to actually run these for any of my own workflows.
 I still have a Claude Max subscription, and for me capability trumps everything.
 If Claude did not have an actual max subscription tier, I would probably be primarily using some combination of GLM-5 and Kimi K2.5 -- the price point is that attractive.